Archiving#

 - You copy your data that you want to archive on

-.
+/archive.
 It is initially in a "resident" state, meaning that the data and metadata (inodes) of the files are still on the disks of the archive filesystem, not on the tapes. - A copying process runs daily to transfer the file data to the tapes,

 but leaves the metadata on the

-, without accessing the tapes.
+/archivefilesystem.
+This corresponds to the "migrated" state.
+Since the metadata remains on the filesystem, you can easily manipulate them, e.g. to list the files usingls -l, without accessing the tapes.
 However, trying to open such a file, and thus access the actual data, will be very time-consuming because a robot has to physically load a tape into a reader to access it.
 It is therefore strongly discouraged. - Finally, when you recall a file from the tapes (e.g., by requesting a copy

 from

-to your personal workspace), the file data will be copied back to the archive filesystem.
-The data will then be present both on/archive
+/archiveto your personal workspace), the file data will be copied back to the archive filesystem.
+The data will then be present both on/archiveand on the tapes: this is called the "pre-migrated" state.

 As mentioned before, a script runs daily on the /archive/<account_name>